rodrigodlima/devops-playground/runtime-vs-buildtime/README.md

 Build-time variables are static values compiled directly into the application's binary or code.
 They cannot be changed without recompiling and redeploying the application.

 ### Code examples

 #### NextJS

 For NextJS framework, environment variables used on the client-side must be defined at build time (prefixed with NEXT_PUBLIC_), because the browser cannot access server environment variables.
 However, for server-side code (API routes, Server Components, getServerSideProps), runtime environment variables can be used normally via process.env.

+See the run-time-vs-buildtime directory.
+I created an example of buildtime.
+For it, it's necessary to create a .env.local file with the variables.
+If you need to change these variables, it is necessary to rebuild the application.